cloudflightio/cloudflight-eslint-plugin/packages/eslint-plugin-vue/README.md

 The Cloudflight ESLint Plugin for Vue provides multiple configurations of ESLint rules recommended by Cloudflight.

-You can find the directory of all rules including their reasoning [here](src/configs).

 ## Dependencies

 The following dependencies are required: